greenzorro/victor42.eth/content/post-en/折腾与思考/AI元认知 - 用了这么久，你真了解它吗？.md

 ![A screenshot of Cambridge Dictionary entry for helpful showing its definition willing to help](https://cdn.victor42.work/posts/2025-05/421edc7a9ebe6cf69aa23245d5d0ea01.webp)

 The Cambridge Dictionary defines "helpful," emphasizing "willing to help."
-The common Chinese translation, "有帮助" (yǒu bāngzhù – literally "to have help" or "to be useful"), somewhat narrows the original meaning, emphasizing passive utility.
+The common Chinese translation, "有帮助" (yǒu bāngzhù - literally "to have help" or "to be useful"), somewhat narrows the original meaning, emphasizing passive utility.
 A "helpful" hammer is useful when I need to hammer nails.

-But "helpful" also implies an active "willingness to help"—a desire to assist.
+But "helpful" also implies an active "willingness to help" - a desire to assist.
 This suggests an entity, if not living then at least intelligent, that wants to assist.
-The system prompt frames the AI as wanting—indeed, *needing*—to help the user.
+The system prompt frames the AI as wanting - indeed, *needing* - to help the user.

 Given this directive, providing an answer, even an incorrect one, takes precedence over rigor.
 Furthermore, if AI had human-like self-awareness, it would perceive itself as completing a narrative: an eager-to-help assistant interacts with a user.
 Its task is to generate the assistant's lines.